luerhard/chapter_regression_and_artifical/main.md

 Logistic regression, [!ols] regression, and [!pca], for example, are readily used in both camps.
 Even though many of the algorithms are the same, the mindset, practical approach, and evaluation strategies differ.

-In contrast to frequentist models, [!ml] models usually do not have any usable, that is interpretable, coefficients.
+In contrast to [!ts] models, [!ml] models usually do not have any usable, that is interpretable, coefficients.
 Model evaluation rather works by evaluating its predictive power.